FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     However, this is not the probability of each combination since the distinct combinations are not evenly distributed over the 216 possible outcomes.

-    I do not know how to calculate this so I created a python script and analysed of all possible outcomes.
-To view the full list expand "Full list of possible dice combinations".
+    I do not know how to calculate this, so I created a python script and analyzed of all possible outcomes.
+To view the full list, expand "Full list of possible dice combinations".
 The outcome is as follows:

     | Result               | total      | distinct |
     |----------------------|------------|----------|